 We have offices in Salem, Dallas, Stayton, and Grand Ronde.

 Dr. Ghalili attended the Albert Einstein College of Medicine in the Bronx, New York where he received his medical degree.
 He then went to Boston University and completed his internship and residency in Internal Medicine and his fellowship in Cardiovascular Disease.
 He also completed a fellowship in Interventional Cardiology at the New York Medical College.
 He is Board Certified in Internal Medicine and Cardiovascular Disease.
 Dr. Ghalili also completed training in Nuclear Cardiology, Cardiac CT Angiograms and Peripheral Vascular Interventions.
 He has been a primary investigator for multiple clinical research studies, including drug-eluting stents.
-He currently oversees marketing and strategy for Salem Health’s Heart and Vascular Institute.
+He currently oversees marketing and strategy for Oregon Heart Center.

 Dr. Hughes obtained her medical degree at the University of Vermont.
 She completed her residency in Internal Medicine at the Mayo Clinic in Minnesota, where she stayed to continue her fellowship training in the Clinical Investigator program and General Cardiology.
-Her research interests included basic research in angiogenesis and therapeutic applications of stem cells.
+Her research interests include clinical application of endothelial progenitor cells and therapies targeted for angiogenesis.
 She has co-authored multiple peer-reviewed publications and book chapters.